School of Business

 Responsibility of Students

 Students enrolled in all programs are responsible for adhering to all regulations, schedules and deadlines outlined in this section, in the introductory sections of this Course Catalog and in any handbooks, contracts, or guideline sheets pertinent to their program.
 Students have the further responsibility of ensuring that all graduation requirements are met.
 Questions on these matters should be directed to the student’s adviser.

 Waiver Administration and Conditions for Waiver

-Some core courses in the MBA program may be waived only by examination if the administrative director agrees that a sufficient knowledge base exists to warrant giving the examination.
+Some core courses in the Professional MBA program may be waived only by examination if the program director agrees that a sufficient knowledge base exists to warrant giving the examination.
 Waiver by examination may be attempted only once per course and does not reduce the total number of units required for the program.
 A nonrefundable fee of $50 is charged for each examination for waiver.
 Contact the MBA Programs office at (619) 260-4840.

 C. David Light, PhD, Associate Dean

 Aarti Ivanic, PhD, Faculty Director, Master of Business Administration

 Diane D. Pattison, PhD, Faculty Director, Master of Science in Accountancy

 Andrea Godfrey Flynn, PhD, Faculty Advisor, Master of Science in Business Analytics